jendastovik/Project_unit_3/README.md

         id: image_screen
         name: 'ImageScreen'
 ```
+This is a part of the main.kv file that defines the screen manager and the screens of the application.
+The screen manager is responsible for switching between the screens of the application.
+Each screen is defined by its name and id.
+The id is used to reference the screen in the main.py file.
+The name is used to switch between the screens in the main.py file.

 The database is a separate file called database.db.
-THere are ```create_disc.sql``` and ```table_setUp.sql``` files that are responsible for creating the database and setting up the tables in the database.
+There are ```create_disc.sql``` and ```table_setUp.sql``` files that are responsible for creating the database and setting up the tables in the database.
 The database is connected to the main.py file through the ```DatabaseWorker``` class.
 This class is responsible for all the communication with the database.
 It has methods for creating, reading, updating and deleting data from the database.
 ```sql
 CREATE TABLE IF NOT EXISTS transactions ( id INTEGER PRIMARY KEY,